Steckdoose4711/powerberry/README.md

 # 🔌🍇 PowerBerry

+:construction_worker: This Project is under construction at the moment.
+Releases will be done soon

 Measures the current consumption of your house with a Raspberry Pi and visualizes it on a Grafana dashboard.

-## :construction_worker: This repo is under construction at the moment.
-Releases will be done in the future

 ## 🍓 Raspberry Pi Deployment